asanetargoss/HardcoreAlchemy/README.md

 ## Setup
 * Run "./gradlew eclipse" (or equivalent) to set up your workspace.
 Re-run each time you add mods to /libs, or otherwise update dependencies.
 * Then run "./gradlew setupDecompWorkspace" to set up Minecraft Forge and access transformers.
 Re-run if you change access transformers (Access transformers are here: "src/main/resources/META-INF/hardcorealchemy_at.cfg")
-* Add this VM argument to your run configuration to load the coremod: "-Dfml.coreMods.load=targoss.hardcorealchemy.coremod.HardcoreAlchemyCoreMod"
+* Add this VM argument to your run configuration to load the coremod: "-Dfml.coreMods.load=targoss.hardcorealchemy.coremod.HardcoreAlchemyCoremod"

 ## Other resources
 * Decompiler plugin: http://jd.benow.ca/ (Why: Required to view source code for all the mods in /libs, since most do not have dev builds (I may look into cross-compiling later))